Make your codebase agent ready

 Claude Code

-.claude/ - Status (2026): Slash commands and skills are merged into unified skills (v2.1+).
-Existing command files remain supported for compatibility.
+Status (2026): Slash commands and skills are now unified (v2.1+).
+Your existing command files still work.

 ---